SixStringsCoder/javascript_codeAcademy_course/JavaScript_course_projects/kelvin_weather/proposal.md

-## Kelvin Weather Converter  ReadMe

-#### Intro
-Title: Kelvin Temperature Converter
+__Title__: Kelvin Temperature Converter
+By: Steve Hanlon Nov.
+14, 2017

-This converter takes a Kelvin temperature and converts it to Celsius and Fahrenheit then display the results to the DOM.
+__Goal__: Develop a React App based on a Kelvin to Celsius and Fahrenheit converter with an answer rendered to the DOM.
+Practice making separate components which pass props between them.

+#### Work flow
+1. Start React project
+2. Sketch out Components based on Programming flow and create Component Directory with JS and CSS files.
+3. Develop index.html static site with hard coded content.
+4. Divy up the hard coded content into the various React components
+5. Create logic through methods and pass props

 #### Programming flow
 1. User **inputs** the starting Kelvin temperature through a prompt which is then stored in the variable _kelvin_.